35th Arkansas Infantry Regiment

-Organization
+Formation

 35th Arkansas Infantry Regiment was organized during the summer of 1862 and later redesignated as the 22nd Arkansas Infantry Regiment.
 It was organized from remnants of the 17th (Griffiths) Arkansas Infantry Regiment and former Militia members who enlisted in the summer of 1862.
 It was also known as the 1st (Rector's War Regiment) Arkansas Infantry.
 The unit was placed in Fagan's and A. T. Hawthorne's Brigade, Trans-Mississippi Department.
 Its commanding officers were Colonels Frank Rector, James P. King and Henry J. McCord, Lieutenant Colonel John W. Wallace, and Majors John J. Dillard and Mark T. Tatum.

-Service
+History

 Under the command of Colonel James P. King, the 35th Arkansas fought at the Battle of Bayou Fourche and the Battle of Helena where it reported 75 casualties.
 Later, under the command of Colonel Henry J. McCord, the unit saw action at the Battle of Jenkins' Ferry.